-Benzocaine has not been well studied for use during breastfeeding.
-It is not recommended to apply benzocaine to the breasts or nipples because of the risk for a serious blood disorder if the baby ingests it.
-However, if benzocaine is not applied to these areas and the baby does not get it in their mouth, then topical benzocaine use is unlikely to affect a baby who is breastfed.
-Wash hands well after using benzocaine.
+Benzocaine has not been well-studied for use during breastfeeding.
+It is not recommended to apply benzocaine to the breasts or nipples because of the risk for methemoglobinemia (a serious blood disorder) if the baby ingests it.
+If benzocaine is not applied to these areas and the baby does not get it in their mouth, then use of topical benzocaine is unlikely to affect a breastfeeding child.
+Wash your hands well after using benzocaine.
 Be sure to talk to your healthcare provider about all your breastfeeding questions.

-If a man takes benzocaine, could it affect fertility or increase the chance of birth defects?
+If a man uses benzocaine, could it affect fertility or increase the chance of birth defects?

-Studies have not been done to see if benzocaine could affect a man's fertility (ability to get a partner pregnant) or increase the chance of birth defects.
+Studies have not been done to see if benzocaine could affect a man's fertility (ability to get a woman pregnant) or increase the chance of birth defects.
 In general, exposures that men have are unlikely to increase risks to a pregnancy.
 For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.